encse/adventofcode/2023/Day20/README.md

 I layed out the graph using Graphviz to see what's going on.
 This immediately showed that `broadcaster` feeds four different subgraphs.
 These work in isolation and a Nand gate connects their output into `rx`.
 Further investigation shows that each subgraph runs in a loop that has prime length (at least for  my input).
-We just need to determine and multiply them to solve the second half of the problem.
+We just need to multiply them to solve the second half of the problem.